 Vasanas keep our mind outwardly directed, Sri Ramana says:

 “All the age-long vasanas (impressions) carry the mind outwards and turn it to external objects.
 All such thoughts have to be given up and the mind turned inward.”
 (3)

 Many vasanas affect us negatively, but not all do.

-Before citing Sri Ramana here, let me explain his terms: mukti means liberation and sahaja means permanent enlightenment, rather than Brahmajnana, which is temporary enlightenment (specifically, Brahmajnana means “God-realization,” but it does not last while the more evolved stage of sahaja does).
+Before citing Sri Ramana here, let me explain his terms: mukti means liberation and Sahaja means our natural state of permanent enlightenment, rather than Brahmajnana, which is temporary enlightenment (specifically, Brahmajnana means “God-realization,” but it does not last while the more evolved stage of Sahaja does).

 “Vasanas which do not obstruct Self-Realization remain [after Self-Realization].
 In Yoga Vasistha [a Hindu text] two classes of vasanas are distinguished: those of enjoyment and those of bondage.

 “The former remain even after Mukti is attained, but the latter are destroyed by it.
 Attachment is the cause of binding vasanas, but enjoyment without attachment does not bind and continues even in Sahaja.
 (4)

 Sadhu Arunachala, the Englishman A.W.
 Chadwick, asked Sri Ramana to explain how enlightenment could be won and lost.